Masum-Osman/system-design-playground/High Availability/HA-PasteBin.md

 ## Resilient Infrastructures
 If we have done all of our works mentioned earlier, It is high time to think a little bit more.
-Let's think all of our setups is like an app itself.
+Let's think all of our setups are like an app itself.
 Let it put on SASS providers like AWS, Azure or GCP to make the app work.
 So now, we may think the whole package as a container (not actually, but for this point only) within the keepalived, LBs, services, DBs inside it.
 And they are working fine.
-A request comes, LB powred by keepalived handles it and send it to the appropriate cluster of service.
-They take and do the required works and send the response back to the user.
+A request comes, LB powered by keepalived handles it and sends it to the appropriate cluster of service.
+They take and do the required work and send the response back to the user.
 + If a service/cluster goes down, our system will not melt down because there are other more clusters providing the same type of job.
-+ If there is a problem with the LB itself, keepalive will invoke itself to up and active the other LB with same IP adsress through VRRP.
++ If there is a problem with the LB itself, keepalive will invoke itself to up and activate the other LB with the same IP address through VRRP.
 And thus the whole system is up again.

-Now, we can be more negetive on here.
-What if the SASS goes down? like the AWS or Azure itself?
+Now, we can be more negative here.
+What if the SASS goes down? like AWS or Azure itself?
 What should we do to catch this exception?

-For that kind of disester, we can replicate our whole system/infastructure on different cloud providers.
-Or even same provider but different region.
-Like a copy in the Azure while AWS is our primary.
-And a copy in the Singapore region another on Osaka.
+For that kind of disaster, we can replicate our whole system/infrastructure on different cloud providers.
+Or even the same provider but different region.
+Like a copy in Azure while AWS is our primary.
+And a copy in the Singapore region, another on Osaka.

+### :)
+Yeah, a lot of work indeed.
+There is another point I left which was DNS level Load Balancing.
+And I left one big question unanswered here.
+That is, "What If our DB server goes down?"

+We may catch again here on another post discussing those facts.